techservicesillinois/SecOps-Powershell-Qualys/src/help/QualysAsset.md

 - qualysApiUrl: The URL of the Qualys API endpoint to use, ending at the hostname.
 Assigned automatically with Get-QualysAsset.

-- prefix: A prefix, if any, to be prepended during the SyncTags() method.
+- prefix: A tag name prefix which may be used for the Sync-QualysTagAssignment function.

 - vtags: A PSCustomObject with pairs of TagName and Category values.
 These may be obtained from tag assignments in VMWare, Azure, AWS, etc.